tetracorp/k240/docs/_posts/2022-06-04-ship-hardpoints.md

 |  48%   | Deal 2 damage to the building at the current location, or 5 damage if the current enemy is Rigellians. |
 |  48%   | Move. |

-Alien Vortex Mine has a 10% chance to shoot.

 Vortex deals 5 damage instead of 2 against Rigellians.

+When alien ships use Vortex Mine, it has a 10% chance to shoot instead of 20%.
+It is otherwise identical.

 ### Laser